Anastasiya-m4c/kindyy/README.md

 ### Frameworks Libraries and Programmes Used

+- Django - The web framework used to develop the full-stack application.
 - Font Awesome - for icons.
 - Favicon.io - to create a favicon.
 - Colormind.io - to create a colour scheme.